dagu-org/dagu/README.md

 ## 🌟 Project goal

-dagu aims to be one of the easiest options to manage and run DAGs without a DBMS, operational burden, high learning curve, or even writing code.
+dagman aims to be one of the easiest options to manage and run DAGs without a DBMS, operational burden, high learning curve, or even writing code.

 ## ⚙️ How does it work?

-- dagu is a single binary and it uses the file system as the database and stores the data in plain JSON files.
+- dagman is a single binary and it uses the file system as the database and stores the data in plain JSON files.
 Therefore, no DBMS or cloud service is required.
 - You can easily define DAGs using the declarative YAML format.
 Existing shell scripts or arbitrary programs can be used without modification.
 This makes the migration of existing workflows very easy.

 ## 🔥 Motivation